plinker-rpc/development/docs/cron.md

 **Plinker-RPC - CRON**
 =========

-Plinker PHP RPC client/server makes it really easy to link and execute PHP component classes on remote systems, while maintaining the feel of a local method call.
+PlinkerRPC PHP client/server makes it really easy to link and execute PHP component classes on remote systems, while maintaining the feel of a local method call.

 A cron component which allows you to read and control cron tasks.